cognitivetech/Psychology-Summaries/Yoga-Therapy+PolyVagal-Theory.md

   * Eased suffering
   * Potential experience of steadfast joy (eudaemonia)

-**References:**
-Bawra, M. (2012).
-The Yoga Sutras of Patanjali: A New Translation.
-Shambhala Publications.
-Easwaran, E. (2007).
-The Bhagavad Gita.
-Nilgiri Press.
-Mallinson, J., & Singleton, M. (2017).
-The Yoga Sutras of Patanjali: A New Translation.
-Penguin Books.
-Miller, J. I. (2012).
-Living Your Yoga: Finding the Spiritual in Everyday Life.
-Rodmell Press.
-Stoler-Miller, G. (1998).
-The Inner Tradition of Hatha Yoga: Its History, Philosophy, and Psychology.
-Shambhala Publications.
-Stoler-Miller, G. (2004).
-The Inner Heart of Yoga: A Guide to the Yoga Sutras of Patanjali.
-Shambhala Publications.

 ## THE GUNAS, QUALITIES OF MATERIAL NATURE
 - Three qualities of material nature, shaping characteristics of everything in the BME (Bawra, 2012; Miller, 2012)
 - Enable dynamism and unique qualities in the BME (Bawra, 2012; Miller, 2012; Stoler-Miller, 2004)